 A new website project for your company can be a daunting task to think about.
 Whether you are updating your existing site, creating a brand new one, or looking for affordable web design it seems like there are so many things to consider, you may not even know where to start.
 But it doesn’t have to be that way!
-Here is a quick checklist to get you thinking about the things that have the most impact.
+Here is a quick new website checklist to get you thinking about the things that have the most impact.

 Have specific goals for your new site.